Farouk Dako, MD, MPH

 Director, RAD-AID Nigeria

-Farouk is a Cardiothoracic Radiology and Imaging Informatics Fellow at University of Maryland Medical Center.
+Farouk is a Cardiothoracic Radiology and Imaging Informatics Fellow at the University of Maryland Medical Center.
 He has a strong background in public health that includes obtaining a Master in Public Health (MPH) from John Hopkins Bloomberg School of Public Health and successfully co-founding a healthcare and education non-governmental organization (NGO) in Nigeria that has served thousands of indigenous people.
 His areas of expertise include health care quality improvement and community outreach.
 He brings his experience of working with local NGOs in Nigeria.
 As Director for RAD-AID Nigeria, Dr. Dako’s objective is to adopt RAD-AID’s strategy for improving radiology globally to Nigeria’s unique healthcare system and political landscape.

 Scott McLafferty, DO